ONLYOFFICE/api.onlyoffice.com/site/pages/Docs/Docs API/Get Started/Basic concepts/index.md

 - collaborating on files with other teammates in real time.

 ONLYOFFICE Docs API is used to let the developers integrate the ONLYOFFICE Document/Spreadsheet/Presentation/Pdf Editors into their own web sites and setup and manage the editors.
 ONLYOFFICE Docs can be customized to look and feel like part of your application or webpage by [customizing the user interface](../../Usage%20API/Config/Editor/Customization/index.md).

+ONLYOFFICE Docs can also be integrated into some of the existing [Document Management Systems (DMSs)](https://helpcenter.onlyoffice.com/integration.aspx?from=api) using plugins.
+These plugins will add the document editing features into the document management system you use quickly and easily without having to write your own code.

 ## How to get editors